bbuysschaert/BRITE_decor/README.md

 - You do not include the "~/BRITE_decor" in the Python path.
 - Do not forget to resource your .bashrc file ('close the current terminal and / or source .bashprofile').
 - Try not to rename the "BRITE_decor", since the routines are explicitly looking for it.
+- Do not forget to change the PYTHONPATH, since it is crucial, if you want to have access from all directories to these routines.

 UPDATING:
 You can keep your package up-to-date by using 'svn update' while being in your BRITE_decor repository.